 CCV’s Award Winning Hellbender Red is 100% Norton, a native grape with strong American history.
-Starting with its perfume of dark fruit, zesty spice and toasty vanilla, Norton’s natural acidity is in perfect balance with the fruit forward palette which eases into toasty oak and cedar as it lingers in the mouth.
+Starting with its perfume of dark fruit, zesty spice and toasty vanilla, Norton’s natural acidity is in perfect balance with the fruit forward palate which eases into toasty oak and cedar as it lingers in the mouth.
 Enjoy now or age for five to seven years.
 Named after the elusive Hellbender salamander native to the cold waters of the North Georgia mountains.

 Gold Medal, 2019 San Francisco Chronicle Wine Competition